Topics:

 Going offline to source candidates is still a good idea in this digital era.
 Conferences and industry-specific events are great places to meet and talk to new people.
 They will be more open to responding to your messages if they’ve met you.
 Another offline channel that is most effective is referrals.
 Referrals from employees and passive candidates can get you access to talent that may not be present on any online channel.

 Participating in job fairs is also a great way to meet new talent.
-As an offline organic tool for candidate sourcing, job fairs allow recruiters to meet thousands of applicants in a single day.
+As an offline organic tool for talent sourcing, job fairs allow recruiters to meet thousands of applicants in a single day.
 Most job fairs are free to attend and therefore witness colossal footfall.
 You can target job fairs that cater to your specific industry or roles you are hiring for.

 When a recruitment team dedicates itself to sourcing candidates, apart from fulfilling requisitions, they create a talent pool that can be utilized to fill future requirements.
 This talent pool is full of applicants that have been hired, rejected, or kept for future positions.
 Engaging the previously contacted candidates for the new roles is one of the quickest and most cost-effective ways of sourcing.
 Start your search with the resources that are already stored in your ATS.
 If these candidates had a decent recruitment experience earlier, regardless of the outcome, they would respond to your approach and work with you again.